Charges at Bartholomews are reviewed on September the 1st of each year. The following are those which apply from that date in 2018.

 In calculating the overall cost of a course, it should be borne in mind that GCSEs at Bartholomews are often completed in just three terms, and A levels in three, four or five terms, instead of the normal six terms at most schools.
 Furthermore any individual tuition missed through illness or other unavoidable absence may sometimes be made good without additional cost.
 It should be noted, however, that hours of tuition may never be transferred from one term or from one student to another.
 In addition it should be assumed that refunds are not made under any circumstances, including in the event of reading weeks, suspension or expulsion.

 For all students the initial registration fee is £47.
 Parents may choose to receive accounts either based on standard full-time rates or according to the actual number of hours anticipated to be required in any given term.
 In general, the former method is the more economical for those on full-time courses.
-We expect students registering on a part-time basis to enrol for a minimum of 1 hour’s tuition per subject per week and of 10 hours’ tuition per subject per term.
+We require students registering on a part-time basis to enrol for a minimum of 1 hour’s tuition per subject per week and of 10 hours’ tuition per subject per term.
 For full-time students, please refer to the section on ‘voluntary deposits’ in our ‘fees and term dates’ leaflet.

 Standard Termly Tuition Charges